zebheone/GhostScroll/README.md

 Hello!
-This is a GhostScroll Fork. http://ghostscroll.grmmph.com/ Please read "Customization" first!
+This is a GhostScroll Fork. http://ghostscroll.grmmph.com/ Please READ "Customization" BEFORE USING!
 Write me if you like it! albi[at]twelvepurplepills.com

 =======